-1. Phone calls will NOT be accepted as an excuse for any absence.

-- 2. Students must provide a note to the Attendance Office immediately upon return to school from any absence, and the absence will be excused only if the note provided contains the following:

-- a) the date(s) of absence(s);

-- b) a valid reason for the absence(s);

-- c) the parent(s)/guardian(s) signature(s); and

-- d) A phone number for verification.
+- 1. Phone calls may be accepted as an excuse for any absence. - 2.
+Students should provide a note to the Attendance Office immediately upon return to school from any absence, and the absence will be excused only if the note provided contains the following: - a) the date(s) of absence(s); - b) a valid reason for the absence(s); - c) the parent(s)/guardian(s) signature(s); and - d) a phone number for verification.